Best ABM Platform for Cybersecurity B2B in 2026

 Should we customize the conversion layer per role?

 Yes.
 CISOs, security engineers, and IT operations evaluate the product differently.
 The conversion layer should adapt the conversation to the role, not deliver one generic pitch.
-Per public product comparisons, platforms with role-aware agentic chat (Abmatic Clara) handle this natively; platforms without it rely on the team to build the role-aware logic externally.
+Per public product comparisons, platforms with role-aware agentic chat (Abmatic AI) handle this natively; platforms without it rely on the team to build the role-aware logic externally.

 How cybersecurity vendor maturity changes the platform answer